Catalog Generation

 \[skewness = 3.0 * (mean - median) / rms\]

-The skewness compares our sample distribution with a normal distribution where the larger the absolute value of the skewness, the more the sample distribution differs from a normal distribution.
-The skewness is computed in this context to aid in determining whether it is worth computing the background by other means (i.e., our third option of a two-dimensional background).
+The skewness compares the sample distribution with a normal distribution where the larger the absolute value of the skewness, the more the sample distribution differs from a normal distribution.
+The skewness is computed in this context to aid in determining whether it is worth computing the background by other means (i.e., our third option of the Conformal Background Algorithm).
 For example, a high positive skew value can be indicative of there being a significant number of sources in the image which need to be taken into account with a more complex background.

-For the final background determination algorithm, Conformal Background Algorithm, the photutils.background.Background2d Astropy tool is only invoked if the Zero Background Algorithm has not been applied, the user has not requested that only the Constant Background Algorithm computed, and the skewness value derived using the sigma-clipped statistics is less than a pre-defined and configurable threshold (default value 0.5).
+For the final background determination algorithm, Conformal Background Algorithm, the photutils.background.Background2d Astropy utility is invoked, but only if the Zero Background Algorithm has not been applied, the user has not requested that only the Constant Background Algorithm computed, and the skewness value derived using the sigma-clipped statistics is less than a pre-defined and configurable threshold (default value 0.5).

 The Conformal Background Algorithm uses sigma-clipped statistics to determine background and RMS values across the image, but in a localized fashion in contrast to Constant Background Algorithm.
 An initial low-resolution estimate of the background is performed by computing sigma-clipped median values in 27x27 pixel boxes across the image.
 This low-resolution background image is then median-filtered using a 3x3 pixel sample window to correct for local small-scale overestimates and/or underestimates.
 Both the 27 and 3 pixel settings are configurable variables for the user.

 Once a background and RMS image are determined using this final technique, a preliminary background-subtracted image is computed so it can be evaluated for the percentage of negative values in the illuminated portion of the image.
-If the percentage of negative values exceeds a configurable and defined threshold (default value 15%), the computation of the background and RMS image from this algorithm are discarded.
-Instead the background and RMS images computed using Constant Background Algorithm, with the associated updates, are ultimately chosen as the images to use.
+If the percentage of negative values exceeds a configurable and defined threshold (default value 15%), the computation of the background and RMS images from this algorithm are discarded.
+In addition, if the RMS computed for this technique is larger than the RMS ultimately chosen for the Constant Background Algorithm, the background and RMS images from this technique are discarded.
+Instead the background and RMS images computed using Constant Background Algorithm, with the associated updates, are chosen as the images to use for further computation.

 Attention